Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8SVPBlq4ORQ.md

 ### Transcript

-> let's see regain health that's it i like that idea actually it's a pretty pretty good idea
+> let's see regain health that's it I like that idea actually it's a pretty pretty good idea